 Final project: Develop an economic development plan (Due finals week).
 In this paper, the idea is for you to put everything together that you've learned during the course to design an effective economic development strategic plan for your city.
 In formulating your plan, pay close attention to the issues that you addressed in your policy memos.
 Why your city needs an economic development plan should be part of the Background section.
-If your city's economy has not benefiited everyone, use your plan to describe, in specifics, how you intend to reverse this.
+If your city's economy has not benefiited everyone, use your plan to describe, using specifics, how you intend to reverse this.
 If your city's economy has done a reasonably good job of helping people throughout the income spectrum then explain how your plan will continue to do this or even improve economic outcomes for everyone in the city.
 You also need to address feasibility issues in your plan by discussing how the current political leadership can sell to the public, convince the city council or board of aldermen to adopt, and implement your plan.
+Include an Executive Summary, in which you articulate the 10 goals of your plan and how you will determine the plan's success.